cryptoprimitive/events-server/README.md

 # events-server

 The events-server provides an api to access the events log.
-It can also be run with a '--serverMode testing' flag which opens up address balance lookup and transaction lookup api's.

 ## Sync API